kennardlim1220/arQive-playground/README.md

 With 💻 command: git push

-✔️ Finished with the task and waant to merge?
+✔️ Finished with the task and want to merge?

 Fix conflicts if needed, usually happens when more than 1 developer is working on the same file on different branches - communicate with the other developer to make sure their work was not removed